AliOKeeffe/word-Py/README.md

 ## User Stories

 - ### As a user I want to:
-  - understand the main purpose of the game.
+  - Understand the main purpose of the game.
-  - be kept engaged throughout the game by being provided with easy to understand hints as to how close my guess was to the answer.
+  - Be kept engaged throughout the game by being provided with easy to understand hints as to how close my guess was to the answer.
-  - be challenged by having to come up with an actual word and not just inputting random letters.
+  - Be challenged by having to come up with an actual word and not just inputting random letters.
-  - see how many turns I have left.
+  - See how many turns I have left.
-  - find out the answer if I am not successful.
+  - Find out the answer if I am not successful.
-  - compare my score to others on the leaderboard.
+  - Compare my score to others on the leaderboard.
-  - try and beat my score on the leaderboard
+  - Try and beat my score on the leaderboard
-  - get a new word each time I play.
+  - Get a new word each time I play.

 ## Logic Flow
 In order to visualise the flow of steps required in the game, I created a flow chart using Lucid Chart.
 It was beneficial for me to plan the project like this as it allowed me to gain an understanding of what functions were required for the game and at what stages and how the different elements of the game would interact.

+It also allowed me to identify the different Objects I would need to implement.
+I was keen to use the principles of Object Oriented Programming in this application.

 As the flow chart was created at the outset of the project, it does not fully reflect all elements of the game.

 ![Flow Chart](docs/readme_images/flow_chart.png)